Sickman63/HawkMarket/README.md

 ## Project Overview

-The Virtual Stock Exchange Simulator is a web application that allows users to:
+HawkMarket is a web application that allows users to:
 - Register and log in to their accounts.
 - View real-time stock updates.
 - Manage their stock portfolios.